-During 2004-2014, cancer mortality rates in Clark County decreased from 191.8 to 165.6 deaths per 100,000persons.
-26 The decrease in smoking prevalence among adults is believed to have contributed to this decrease in cancer mortality.
-However, cancer mortality rates are above the Healthy People 2020 target of 161.4 deaths per 100,000 persons.
-12 were much less likely than other race/ethnic groups to be screened for colorectal cancer (39.8%).3
+During 2004-2014, cancer mortality rates in Clark County decreased from 191.8 to 165.6 deaths per 100,000 persons.26 The decrease in smoking prevalence among adults is believed to have contributed to this decrease in cancer mortality.
+However, cancer mortality rates are above the Healthy People 2020 target of 161.4 deaths per 100,000 persons, with non-Hispanic White residents at higher risk in recent years.12

 Colorectal cancer screening rates are lower in Clark County than the rest of Nevada.
 In 2013, 59.2% of Clark County adults ages 50 and over reported ever receiving a sigmoidoscopy or colonoscopy, compared to 60.7% in Nevada.
-As of 2013, Hispanic residents of Clark County
+As of 2013, Hispanic residents of Clark County were much less likely than other race/ethnic groups to be screened for colorectal cancer (39.8%).3